Are you struggling to set yourself apart from the crowd in the accounting industry?

 Include an effective CTA

-As an accounting firm, you have a couple of options when it comes to including calls to action above the fold.
+As an accounting firm, you have a couple of options for including calls to action above the fold.

-We often work with our clients to come up with two CTAs, one for those visitors who want to get started right away, and those who want to learn more about your business before committing.
+We often work with our clients to develop two CTAs, one for visitors who want to get started right away, and one for those who want to learn more about your business before committing.

 Examples of CTAs

-For those who are ready to take the next step, think about how you can handle their objections from the very start and set yourself apart from your competitors.
+For those ready to take the next step, think about how you can handle their objections from the very start and set yourself apart from your competitors.
 To do this, your main call to action could be “Free Consultation“.
-This communicates that you are willing to offer initial advice for free, which also gives you the chance to explain what you can do for them.
+This communicates that you are willing to offer initial advice for free, giving you the chance to explain what you can do for them.

 We call this “the first step in a consultative sales process“.
 Our version of this is our world-famous website and marketing review.
-We offer initial free value, which proves that working with us can offer even more value.
+We offer initial free value, proving that working with us can offer even more value.

 As an accounting firm, you can do something very similar, depending on your time constraints and how much you are willing to share for free.

 Your secondary CTA could be as simple as “Find Out More“.

 You could improve on this by including a link to a calculator, with the CTA of “Find out how much we can save you” or “Find out how much time we can save you“.